teocode18/ktor-examples/music-club/README.md

     just create
     just query
     just serve
+    just test

-You can use the single-letter abbreviations `c`, `q` and `s` for these recipes.
+You can use the single-letter abbreviations `c`, `q`, `s` and `t` for these recipes.

-## Examining The Code
+## Understanding The Code

+This project is organized into four distinct Amper modules.
+In each module, code can be found in the `src` directory subtree.

-### Database
+### `database`

-Amper module `database` contains all the code needed to connect to the databases used by the application, create the required database tables, and interact with those tables.
-This library of code is used by the query demo and the server.
+The `database` module contains all the code needed to represent the databases used by the web application.
+This library of code is used by the other three Amper modules (`create`, `query` and `server`).

 The database schema is defined in `Artists.kt` and `Albums.kt`.
 The tables specified in these files are mapped onto corresponding entities in `Artist.kt` and `Album.kt`.

-`MusicDatabase.kt` defines an object representing the Music Club database.
-Code to populate this database from CSV files can be found in Amper module `create`.
-(The CSV files themselves are in the `csv` subdirectory.)

-`TestDatabase.kt` defines an object representing a smaller, simpler database, suitable for testing the web application.
+`MusicDatabase.kt` defines an object that holds a connection to the main Music Club database, whereas `TestDatabase.kt` defines an object to manage an in-memory database, suitable for testing the web application.
+This database is populated with a few rows of test data using the `create()` method.

+### `create`

+This module contains a program in `Main.kt` that reads artist and album data from CSV files and uses it to populate the main Music Club database.
+This code uses Exposed's SQL DSL to insert new rows in the relevant tables.

+Sample CSV files are provided in the `csv` subdirectory of the project.

-### Query Demo
+### `query`

-Amper module `query` contains a program in `Main.kt` that demonstrates the use of Exposed's SQL DSL to perform simple queries of the music club database.
+This module contains a program in `Main.kt` that demonstrates the use of Exposed's SQL DSL to perform simple queries of the music club database.

-### Server
+### `server`

-Amper module `server` contains a Ktor-based web application.
+This module contains a Ktor-based web application.

 `Templates.kt` contains the configuration needed to support the use of Pebble templates.